CASHEW Overview Information

 CASHEW Side Effects & Safety

-Cashew is safe in normal food amounts.
+Cashew is LIKELY SAFE in normal food amounts.
 There isn’t enough information to know if cashew is safe for use as a medicine.
 Unroasted cashew can irritate the skin and cause redness and blisters.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Cashew is safe when eaten as food, but there’s not enough information to know if it’s safe in the larger amounts that are used as medicine.
 If you are pregnant or breast-feeding, stick with food amounts until more is known.